grholl/salesforceStyleGuide/Apex style guide.md

 <a name="indentation"></a>
 ### Indentation
-All blocks of code should be indented with 2 spaces.
+All blocks of code should be indented with 4 spaces.
 Spaces, not tabs, to ensure that it looks the same on everyone's screen and doesn't waste horizontal space.

+<a name="comments"></a>
+### Comments
+Prefer placing comments on a line by themselves.
+Single line comments use double forward slash's `//` followed by a space.
+  >  `// Here is a single line comment`

+  >  `/* Don't add single line comments this way */`

 <a name="new-lines-and-spaces"></a>
 ### New-lines and spaces